Museum Studies Bachelor of Science Degree

 Three principles guide our program and your academic experience:

-• tech-infused and collections-based curriculum, projects, and initiatives, making use of RIT’s resources from across campus, including the new makerspace in the SHED;
+- Tech-infused and collections-based curriculum, projects, and initiatives, making use of RIT’s resources from across campus, including the new makerspace in the SHED

-• equity-focused work that can take many forms, including foregrounding under-studied narratives from Rochester’s history and democratizing access to technology.
+- Equity-focused work that can take many forms, including foregrounding under-studied narratives from Rochester’s history and democratizing access to technology.

-The museum studies degree at RIT includes a set of introductory core courses to familiarize you with the history, theory, and practice of institutional collecting.
+The museum studies major at RIT includes a set of introductory core courses to familiarize you with the history, theory, and practice of institutional collecting.
 These courses are bolstered by classes in exhibition development, education and interpretation, and multi-platform interpretation and design.
 To broaden and deepen your knowledge, you will choose from a selection of electives that cover a range of topics and areas of studies that can speak to your interests and passions.

 You will also complete at least one co-op or internship experience in a cultural institution or similar entity.

-Overall, the museum studies curriculum is anchored around museum studies courses that reflect current opinion about necessary skill sets, competencies, and subject areas identified by the Museum Studies Network (MSN) of the American Alliance of Museums (AAM), International Council of Museums (ICOM), and the National Council on Public History (NCPH).
+Overall, the museum studies curriculum is anchored around museum studies courses that reflect current opinions about necessary skill sets, competencies, and subject areas identified by the Museum Studies Network (MSN) of the American Alliance of Museums (AAM), International Council of Museums (ICOM), and the National Council on Public History (NCPH).
 You will also acquire skills of critical reflection, sound argumentation, and presentation of information to public audiences in a variety of formats.

-Collections, Exhibit Spaces, and Labs — world class resources right on campus
+Collections, Exhibit Spaces, and Labs

 RIT has long been a hub of creativity.
 See and experience it for yourself, tap into generations of inspiration, and use it as a springboard for your own.